 Canvas

-To ensure all students have equal access to the course materials needed to successfully engage in learning, in accordance with the University of Cincinnati EIT Policy, the university asks faculty to provide accessible course content.
-Below are seven operating principles on how faculty can support students who use various types of assistive technology to access course content.
+In accordance with the University of Cincinnati EIT Policy and relevant state and federal laws, faculty and staff involved in course content creation are responsible for selecting and providing accessible course content.
+Below are seven operating principles on how faculty can support students who use various types of assistive technology to access course materials.

-If a student reaches out to you for an accommodation, work with you partners at the university to provide the requested accommodations within a reasonable time frame.
-This will increase the ability for the student to be successful in your classroom.
+If a student reaches out to you for an accommodation, work with your student, their Access Coordinator, and your partners at the university to provide the requested accommodations within a reasonable time frame.

 Resources